|Title:||Head Men's Tennis Coach|

-The 2012-13 season will mark the seventh for head men's tennis coach Eric Berg.
+The 2012-13 season will mark the eighth for head men's tennis coach Eric Berg.
 Also serving as the head women's tennis coach for the Beacons, Berg has worked tirelessly on making both squads consistent competitors in the Little East Conference.

 The 2012 season was perhaps one of Berg’s most memorable campaigns as he led the Beacons to a program best number three seed going into the Little East Conference tournament.
 It was also in that year that Berg coached the program’s first conference Rookie of the Year in David Hernandez.
 Hernandez and doubles partner Charles Lai would each earn All-Conference honors as well under Berg’s tutelage.
 The Beacons eight win season marked a career-best for Berg since taking over the program.

 Quick to make changes, Berg led the tennis program to their highest win total to date in just his second season at the Harbor Campus.
 Their finish in the Little East Conference marked one of the best in three seasons.

 He would go on to coach the Beacons’ number one player to the Little East Conference Flight One Singles championship, while directing UMass Boston’s number three doubles tandem to a LEC Flight Three Doubles crown.

 Berg has been coaching tennis for over 20 years, beginning in 1991 where he was an Assistant Coach for the Churchill High School Boys team in his home state of Michigan.
 Berg moved on to the college ranks, serving as an Assistant Coach for the Men’s & Women’s Tennis teams at Division I University of Central Florida for the fall and spring campaigns and remained in Florida to serve as a tennis pro at the Amré Sammakia Tennis Academy, where he coached state, national and internationally-ranked junior players for four years.